sumbach/modern-cljs/doc/tutorial-22.md

 Tests failed.
 ```

 Oops.
-The `lein test` command ran the dummy CLJ unit test only and not,
+The `lein test` command ran the dummy CLJ unit test but did *not*
-as expected, the dummy CLJS unit test too.
+run the dummy CLJS unit test.

-Again this is a bug relative to a bad interaction between the `cljx`
+Again this is an issue related to a bad interaction between the `cljx`
-and the `cljsbuild` plugins.
+and `cljsbuild` plugins.
 Luckily, we can work around it by running
-the `lein cljsbuild test` explicit subtask.
+the `lein cljsbuild test` subtask explicitly.

-> NOTE 2: That bad interaction between `cljx` and `cljsbuild` is caused
+> NOTE 2: This bad interaction between `cljx` and `cljsbuild` is caused
 > by the failing unit test in the CLJ environment and it disappears if
-> you correct it.
+> you correct the failing test.

 ```bash
 lein cljsbuild test